Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 require a means to authenticate the responses of the KT service.
 To provide for this, the KT service maintains a *combined hash tree structure*, which commits to both these maps.
 Such a tree hash structure is associated with a *root hash*.
-As long as clients use a consistent root hash, they are guaranteed to always query the same underlying data structure, thus are guaranteed to always see the same results to their queries.
+Two clients which have the same root hash are guaranteed to have the same view of the tree, and thus would always receive the same result for the same query.

 The combined hash tree structure consists of two types of trees: log trees and prefix trees.
 The log tree commits to map (i) and the most recent prefix tree,